SpaciousCoder78/obsessive-log/README.md

 # obsessive-log
 Designed to help you log the time spent on obsessive thoughts throughout the day.
 Helps with the treatment of OCD.

-This app will let you log your time spent on thoughts in an Excel sheet, which can be shown to your doctor during your next visit.
+This app will let you log your time spent on thoughts,triggers and activity schedules in an Excel sheet, which can be shown to your doctor during your next visit.

 # Pre-requisites